Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8jIO5NsnQc4.md

 ### Transcript

-> we're going to start teasing stuff at some point sorry i just start coming might as well have milk on toast if you're having it warm like why do you have milk on your toast if it's cold i don't get it moving on we gotta drop the milk
+> we're going to start teasing stuff at some point sorry I just start coming might as well have milk on toast if you're having it warm like why do you have milk on your toast if it's cold I don't get it moving on we gotta drop the milk